bulnuo/open-llama-lora/README.md

 - **LoRa**is a technique for fine-tuning LlaMa models.
 It allows you to train a model on a smaller dataset, while still achieving good performance

 ### Data

-Example data set for model fine-tuning contains only 100 records (see `data/custome_avalora.json`).
-The JSON file is formatted for easy consumption by OpenLlaMa.
+For model fine-tuning, we're using an example dataset that has just 100 records (see `data/custom_avalora.json`).
+This JSON file is formatted in a way that OpenLlaMa can easily digest.

 ### Steps

-The example goes through the following steps:
+Here's what our process involves:

-1. Download the pre-trained 3B parameters OpenLlaMa model from Huggingface
+1. Download the pre-trained OpenLlaMa model, with 3 billion parameters, from Huggingface.
-2. Finetune the model with your own training data set
+2. Fine-tune the model using your personalized training data.
-3. Run inference to validate that the finetuned model is knowledgeable about your training data
+3. Run an inference to confirm the fine-tuned model understands your training data.

 ### What to expect
-The results from this experiment are minimal.
-We are using a small LLM (3B parameters), fine-tuning it with a tiny data set (100 records), doing it quickly (10 minutes) on a VERY low-end system (one 8-core CPU).
+We're using a small language model (3 billion parameters), a tiny dataset for fine-tuning (100 records), doing it in a short amount of time (10 minutes), and running it on a rather modest system (a single 8-core CPU).

-However, if you run through the steps, you will see that the fine-tuned model is clearly aware of the information in the training dataset.
-It will give mixed up answers that are foggy at best.
-But fear not, this is the first step in a long and exciting journey.
+Despite these limitations, going through the steps will show you that the fine-tuned model does pick up the information in the training dataset.
+Its responses might be a bit vague and jumbled, but don't fret!
+This is just the first step in an engaging journey into the world of large language models.